 New Roots Youth Garden Program

-SPECIAL ANNOUNCEMENT: The IRC New Roots Youth Garden Program will be featured on KPBS TV's gardening series A Growing Passion on Thursday, February 20 at 8:30pm.
+SPECIAL ANNOUNCEMENT: The IRC New Roots Youth Garden Program was featured on KPBS TV's gardening series A Growing Passion on Thursday, February 20.

 In partnership with Crawford and Hoover High Schools, the IRC offers one of the most innovative school gardening programs in the San Diego Unified School District.
 Located in dense, diverse, and low-income urban areas, our school garden programs pioneer field based projects that